ddl-dave-heinicke/Data-Analyst-Workshop-Electricity/.ipynb_checkpoints/README-checkpoint.md

 ## Domino Hands-On Workshop: Analyzing Electricity Production in the UK

-#### In this workshop you will work through an end-to-end workflow broken into various labs to
+#### In this workshop you will work through an end-to-end workflow broken into various labs to:

 * Create a Domino Project, invite colaborators & set up project communication
 * Create a laptop in the cloud - or a Domino Workspace